-Although the Code applies fully to licensed insurers that are (viii) captive insurers, the Commission accepts that it must be appropriately applied given the particular circumstances of captive insurers.
+(viii) Although the Code applies fully to licensed insurers that are captive insurers, the Commission accepts that it must be appropriately applied given the particular circumstances of captive insurers.
 In October 2008, the IAIS issued a Guidance Paper on the Regulation and Supervision of Captive Insurers (the Captives Guidance Paper).
 The Captives Guidance Paper is intended to provide guidance to insurance supervisors on the aspects of regulation and supervision that are specifically relevant to captive insurers.
-Drawing on the Captives Paper, the Commission provides guidance in the Explanatory Notes for Part V with respect to the application of the Code to captive insurers.
-Captive insurers and insurance managers may take this guidance into account in applying not just the provisions in Part IV [Insurance], but also some of the more general provisions in Part II [Provisions of General Application].
+Drawing on the Captives Paper, the Commission provides guidance in the Explanatory Notes for Part IV with respect to the application of the Code to captive insurers.
+Captive insurers and insurance managers may take this guidance into account in applying not just the provisions in Part IV [Insurance], but also some of the more general provisions in Part II [Provisions of General Application.(Amended by S.I.
+91/2010)